OValya/OValya/README.md

 👋 I'm beginner in ***frontend*** :eyes: and i'm currently learning React and Redux.
 📝 Now I'm working on my portfolio.
 💼 I have some projects that I made during my studing in [RSSchool](https://rs.school).
-But these projects uncomplete and have a lot of 'bad practice' 👎.
-Don't watch it, please.
-I'm going to edit these projects in the near future.
+Some projects uncomplete and I'm going to edit these projects in the near future.